Overview

 Practical Information

-- Getting there – Kinvara is easily reached by Bus Éireann Route 350 from Galway City, with several daily services (approximately every hour).
-By car, follow the N6 south to Kilcolgan, then the N67 to Kinvara – about 45 minutes from Galway.
+- Getting there – Kinvara is served by Bus Éireann Route 350 from Galway City, with several daily services running approximately hourly.
+By car, take the N6 south to Kilcolgan, then follow the N67 into Kinvara (about 45 minutes from Galway).

-- Parking – Free parking is available at the castle grounds, the market square and Traught Beach.
-A smaller car park sits at the promenade; it can fill quickly in summer.
+- Parking – Free parking is available at the castle grounds, market square, and Traught Beach.
+A smaller car park sits near the promenade; it fills quickly on market days and summer weekends.

-- Accessibility – Dunguaire Castle’s interior is wheelchair‑accessible, but the rooftop walkway is narrow and may be challenging for some visitors.
+- Accessibility – Dunguaire Castle’s interior is wheelchair-accessible, but the rooftop walkway is narrow and steep.
 The market square and main streets are level and suitable for pushchairs.

-- Dog‑friendly – Dogs are welcome on the promenade year‑round and on Traught Beach off‑lead outside the summer (Blue Flag) season; during the bathing season they must be kept on a lead.
+- Dog-friendly – Dogs are welcome on the promenade year-round and on Traught Beach off-lead outside the summer bathing season.
+During the Blue Flag period, they must be kept on a lead.

-- Accommodation – Options range from boutique hotels to B&Bs and eco‑cabins:
+- Accommodation – Options range from boutique hotels to family B&Bs and eco-cabins:

-- The Merriman Hotel – 32‑room three‑star hotel with thatched roof, free Wi‑Fi and on‑site bar.
+- The Merriman Hotel – 32-room three-star hotel with a thatched roof, free Wi-Fi, and on-site bar.

-- Fallon’s B&B – family‑run guesthouse steps from the harbour, offering a hearty Irish breakfast.
+- Fallon’s B&B – family-run guesthouse steps from the harbour, known for a hearty Irish breakfast.

-- Kinvara Guesthouse – four‑star luxury B&B with en‑suite rooms and easy access to the Burren.
+- Kinvara Guesthouse – four-star luxury B&B with en-suite rooms and easy access to coastal trails.

-- Breacan Cottage B&B, Atlantic Retreat Lodge, Glebe Cottage and Slow Cabins provide holiday‑home style stays for couples and families.
+- Breacan Cottage B&B, Atlantic Retreat Lodge, Glebe Cottage, and Slow Cabins offer self-catering and holiday-home stays.

 - Pier Head Bar & Restaurant: (091) 638 188